|Program||Expected Length||Project and/or thesis||Course based|

 - Personal information such as your name, address, etc.

-- Your educational history from all post-seondary institutions you've attended
+- Your academic history from all post-secondary institutions you've attended

 Once you've completed an online application you will need to have the following documents submitted: